-Ducks Unlimited focuses on the conservation, restoration and management of North America's wetlands and associated habitats for waterfowl.
-Their efforts benefit other wildlife, people and the environment.
-They partner with government, industry, non-profit organizations and landowners to connect people to nature and make a healthier world for future generations.
-This summer started a two year study for Ducks Unlimited Canada, the largest they've seen to date*.
-It covers over 76 million acres of the Borel Forest in the Northwest Territories' wilderness.
+Ducks Unlimited focuses on the conservation, restoration, and management of North America's wetlands and associated habitats for waterfowl.
+Their efforts benefit other wildlife, people, and the environment.
+They partner with government, industry, non-profit organizations, and landowners to connect people to nature and make a healthier world for future generations.
+This summer started a two-year study for Ducks Unlimited Canada, (DUC) the largest they've seen to date*.
+The study covers included 76 million acres of the Borel Forest in the Northwest Territories' wilderness.

-Ducks Unlimited evaluated both the T1550 and the T8650 tablets for the project.
-After consulting with one of our rugged tablet experts, the decision was to use the T8650 for the job.
-Both are cost effective options, however when it came down to their environment, they needed the extra rugged upgrade within the MobileDemand family.
+Ducks Unlimited evaluated both the xTablet® T1550 and the xTablet T8650 for the project.
+After consulting with one of our rugged tablet experts, the decision was made to use the T8650 for the job.
+Both tablets are cost effective options; however when it came down to their environment, Ducks Unlimited needed the extra-rugged upgrade within the MobileDemand family.

-The T8650 features that grabbed Michael Merchant, one of the project's leaders, were the IP65 rating, hot-swappable battery, barrel jack charging port, 3 year xProtect warranty and the available accessories.
+The T8650 features that grabbed the attention of Michael Merchant, one of the project leaders, were the IP65 rating, a hot-swappable battery, barrel-jack charging port, a 3-year xProtect warranty, and the available accessories.

 A Note from Ducks Unlimited on T8650 xTablet

 The MobileDemand T8650 rugged xTablets were acquired by the DUC field team to support in-field navigation and spatial data recording purposes.
-Spatial mapping software (ArcGIS) was loaded onto the tablets prior to the field campaign.
-This software allowed the Analyst to view satellite imagery in the field in relation to their GPS spatial location.
-Furthermore, this supported the navigation from site-to-site, and was a welcomed time-reduction in comparison to paper-map navigation techniques.
-Lastly, tablets allowed the analyst to record a GPS point each time a site was surveyed, making the recording process seamless and much quicker.
+ArcGIS, a spatial mapping software, was loaded onto the tablets prior to the field campaign.
+The software allowed the analysts to view satellite imagery in the field in relation to their GPS spatial location.
+Furthermore, this supported navigation from site-to-site, and was a welcome time-reduction in comparison to paper-map navigation techniques.
+Lastly, the tablets allowed analysts to record a GPS point each time a site was surveyed, making the recording process seamless and quicker.